PakkuDon/pixel-art-gallery/README.md

   description: `
     Multiline string.
 Accepts markdown
   `,
+  palette: {
+    name: "Name of palette",
+    url: "Link to palette.
+Optional",
+    colours: ["Array of colours for palette", "Optional"], }
   date: "Date in ISO 8601 format (eg: 2020-01-01T23:59+11:00)",
   tags: ["words", "can contain spaces"],
   aliases: ["optiona list of other URL slugs to use for this entry"],